-Experiencing the challenges of the pandemic has had unique impacts on everyone of us around the globe.
-Things we took for granted, the simple things like grabbing a cup of coffee at your favorite local coffee shop, became a near or complete impossibility.
+Experiencing the challenges of the pandemic had unique impacts on people all around the globe.
+The things we took for granted, like grabbing a cup of coffee at your favorite local coffee shop, became a near impossibility.
 Some people just sucked it up and learned to live with whatever coffee they could they could get their hands on.
-And some coffee lovers like myself and my partner Jamie, decided life's too short to drink ho-hum coffee.
-And so our quest for percolated perfection began with a question-- how to make great coffee at home the rule, not the exception?
+And some coffee lovers like myself and my partner Jamie, took things into our own hands.
+Our quest for percolated perfection began with a question- how to make great coffee at home the rule, not the exception?

 A Long-Standing Relationship With Coffee

 I'd been roasting my own coffee since before the pandemic and Jamie can attest to having been there when I roasted my first highly questionable coffee beans.
 It smoked up the house something awful!
 We had a laugh but the taste even then was better than any drive-thru coffee we'd ever had.
 I was hooked.
-And being an A-Type personality, I began reading, researching, testing, trying every coffee shop and vendor we could find.
-Soon I was taking professional training from an accredited coffee-roasting facility and joining a mastermind roasting group run by one of the top coffee roasters in the world.
+I began reading, researching, testing, trying every coffee shop and vendor we could find.
+Soon I was taking professional training from an accredited coffee-roasting facility and joining a mastermind roasting group co-hosted by Anne Cooper, one of the top coffee roasters in the world.
 Constant learning is a great way to use pandemic downtime to your advantage.

 Using our Backgrounds To Create Amazing Coffee

-I'm blessed with a creative mind and able hands.
-I come from a family of artists, musicians, woodworkers and mechanics.
+I'm blessed with a creative mind and able hands, coming from a family of artists, musicians, woodworkers and mechanics.
 The technical part of the roasting process appeals to my craftsman side, while the artistry of creating the perfect cup speaks directly to my fine art background as a nationally exhibited landscape painter.

-Jamie has her own amazing talents that go hand-in-hand with mine.
-An accomplished and professionally-trained chef and baker, she turned her knowledge of food into a successful health coaching career.
-Additionally, growing farm-to-table organic vegetables and herbs on the farm really helps us appreciate what the coffee farmers in other countries go through.
-She put her pandemic down-time to good use starting her third business as a real estate agent, all the while managing the administrative needs of our fledgling coffee business.
+Jamie is an accomplished and professionally-trained chef and baker, turning her knowledge of food into a successful health coaching career.
 Jamie's tasting abilities from her culinary background has been indispensable when it comes to cupping our coffees and helping identify the flavor notes, hints and aromas of our freshly roasted coffees.

 What "Roastwell" Represents to Us